Career Possibilities in the Heavy Equipment Sector

 In some cases, you need to possess a valid commercial driver's license (CDL) in order to operate heavy mobile machinery, particularly if you will be taking it on any public roadways.
 But freight and long-haul truck driving can, itself, rightly be considered a form of heavy equipment operation.
 And many of the skills developed as a commercial truck driver transfer well to some of the trades already mentioned.

-* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, website last accessed on March 3, 2016.
+* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, website last accessed on July 8, 2019.

 ** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, website last visited on July 8, 2019.